-The objective of this subphase is for the city to take the data from the situation analysis and organize it in a framework that can be used for discussions with stakeholder groups.
+SWOT stands for "Strengths, Weaknesses, Opportunities and Threats".
+The objective of this sub-phase is for the city to take the data from the situation analysis and to organise it in a framework that can be used to discuss with stakeholder groups.
 The output of this is an important bridge to the development of strategies and actions.

-Step 1 Perform SWOT analysis with CDS team.
-Step 2 Consult with wider stakeholder groups on SWOT to get feedback, prioritize issues.
-Step 3 Obtain broad consensus on the final SWOT from stakeholders.
-Step 4 Get council to approve and the mayor to endorse the SWOT.
+Sub-phase 1.6, Step 1: Perform SWOT analysis with CDS team

-The municipal institutional assessment and the situation analysis are key inputs for the SWOT.
+Sub-phase 1.6, Step 2: Consult with wider stakeholder groups on SWOT to get feedback, prioritize issues he municipal institutional assessment and the situation analysis are key inputs for the SWOT.